Texas Health and Human Services Commission

 - is needed in the home to provide care for a household member with a disability;

-- verify that the caretaker or second parent with a disability is receiving Community Care Services or, in the case of a family member with a disability, that the recipient continues to be designated as the primary caregiver in the family member's care plan;
+- verify that the caretaker or second parent with a disability is receiving HHSC Long-term Services and Supports or, in the case of a family member with a disability, that the recipient continues to be designated as the primary caregiver in the family member's care plan;

-- verify that an application for SSI has been made since application, if applicable, or require application for SSI if it has now been 12 months since being denied; or
+- verify that an application for SSI has been submitted since the previous TANF application, if applicable, or require a new application for SSI if it has now been 12 months since being denied for SSI; or

 - verify that the caretaker/second parent or family member is certified for SSI.